jchesterpivotal/knative-pipeline-devex/README.md

 * `github-private-key`: This is the private key from an SSH keypair that you have added to your account.
 * `gcr-json-key`: This is the JSON key used to identify a service account on your GCP Project.
 * `gke-cluster-ca`: The cluster CA certificate.
 This is also in kubeconfig, but base64 encoded.
 You will need to decode it first.
 * `gke-cluster-token`: Your bearer token from logging into GKE.
 You can get this with `gcloud auth application-default print-access-token`.
 On MacOS you might consider using `gcloud auth application-default print-access-token | pbcopy` so that the token doesn't appear in your terminal history.
+You will notice that this token expires frequently.

 Each time you edit `secrets.yaml`, you will need to run `fly set-pipeline` again.